plokhotnyuk/jsoniter-scala/README.md

 - Support of ADTs with sealed trait or sealed abstract class base and case classes or case objects as leaf classes, using discriminator field with string type of value
 - Implicitly resolvable codecs for any types
+- Cyclic graph of class instances are not allowed and will lead to raising of `StackOverflowException`
 - Fields with default values that defined in the constructor are optional, other fields are required (no special annotation required)
 - Fields with values that are equals to default values, or are empty options/collections/arrays are not serialized to